eriksank/jsonlex/README.md

         }, ...
 ```

-The advantage of using the json format is that you can feed the output of jsonlex to another script that supports json and which should be able to automatically parse this output.
+The advantage of using the json format is that you can feed the output of jsonlex to another script of which the scripting engine supports json.
+It should be able to parse this output automatically.

 ## Gaps

 Imagine that you add the following line at the bottom of the input:

 ```
+	x=5;
 if(a==b) {
-	x=5;
 } else {
 	x=25;
 }